pPeterle/woovi-RFC/financial-monitoring-system.md

 To achieve the objectives, data ingestion can be performed:

 - Through **streaming**, to identify in real time whether a transaction is fraudulent.
-- **At the end of the day**, by validating Woovi's entire *ledger* to ensure that customer wallets and Woovi’s wallet are in sync (Daily Reconciliation).

 Thi step is realized with Apache Kafka, because of high throughput, low latency, and strong durability, making it ideal for real-time data pipelines.